|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 3185.
-Delivered to the U. S. Army on February 4, 1944.
-During February 1944 disassembled and shipped from the Port of Oakland, CA and shipped across the Pacific to the South West Pacific Area (SWPA) and reassembled.
+On February 4, 1944 delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-104358.
+Disassembled at the Port of Oakland, CA and shipped across the Pacific to the South West Pacific Area (SWPA) and reassembled.

 During March 1944 assigned to the 5th Air Force, 475th Fighter Group ( 475th FG) "Satan's Angels", 433nd Fighter Squadron (433nd FS) "Possum".
 In early 1944, assigned to pilot 1st Lt.
 Herbert W. Cochran who originally planned to nickname it "Red II" after his redheaded wife and his first aircraft P-38H "Red" 42-66843.
 Instead, named "Decatur Illinois" after his hometown to give it some proud publicity.
 The nickname was painted by the squadron painter.
 The left side of the nose below the cockpit had three Japanese rising sun flags, representing Cochran's two confirmed kills and one probable.
 Assigned squadron Number 186 painted in blue on the nose and the outer engine cowlings.
 Also known as "Blue 186".
 The propeller spinners were painted white and blue ring.
 Crew Chief as of late March 1944 was TSgt Ralph K. Dietz.

 This aircraft was flown by Cochran during July 2 to July 28, 1944 when ditched.
 He often mentioned this aircraft in letters to his wife, referring to it as "old 186" or "Red II", although this nickname was never painted on the nose.